melissaboiko/girly-notebook-theme/README.md

 its height.  hopefully the proportions will still work.

-to use other families or fix misalignment, i recommend installing my package `show-fonts-mode` from melpa.  then u can see the pixel size of character at point.  play with the proportions til everything has the same pixel width.  at the sizes we used, Victor Mono Italic needed to be 0.9× Iosevka SS05 so that both are 14px.
+to use other families or fix misalignment, i recommend installing my package `show-fonts-mode` from melpa.  then u can see the pixel size of character at point.  then customise base faces `italic` and `bold-italic`, & play with the proportions til everything has the same pixel width.  at the sizes we used, Victor Mono Italic needed to be 0.9× Iosevka SS05 so that both are 14px.

 thanks
 ======